htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

+- HTCondor now creates a number of directories on start-up, rather than fail later on when it needs them to exist.
+See the ticket for details.
+  :jira:`73`

 - HTCondor now detects instances of multi-instance GPUs.
 These devices will be reported as individual GPUs, each named as required to access them via ``CUDA_VISIBLE_DEVICES``.
 Some of the ``-extra`` and ``-dynamic``